hexdump0815/imagebuilder/systems/chromebook_gru/readme.md

 - alternatively there is also support for gru-kevin in alpine linux at:
   - https://git.alpinelinux.org/aports/tree/testing/linux-gru/
 - the extremely large display resolution of kevin (2400x1600) seems to put the gpu to its limits with panfrost as xrandr display scaling does not seem to work well (display looks frozen)
+- in the past (up to including debian bullseye and ubuntu focal) display gamma and color profile settings (night/red shift mode, display color calibration etc.) were not working at all on arm systems and it seems like starting with debian bookworm it is now working on systems with the proper support for it - luckily on this system it seems to be supported now